 • 1937 – The Pittman-Robertson Act put a 10-percent excise tax on arms and ammunition, which could be matched $3 to $1 from state license fees.

 • Teddy Roosevelt, Gifford Pinchot, George Bird Grinnell and others formed the Boone and Crockett Club and used their status to create some of North America’s most important and enduring conservation legacies

-• why Hunting Is Conservation: In 1937, hunters actually requested an 11% tax on guns, ammo, bows and arrows to help fund conservation.
-That tax, so far, raised more than $7.2 billion for wildlife conservation.*
+• why Hunting Is Conservation: In 1937, hunters actually requested an 11% tax on guns, ammo, bows and arrows etc. to help fund conservation.

 • why Hunting Is Conservation: All together, hunters pay more than $1.6 billion a year for conservation programs.
 No one gives more!

 • why Hunting Is Conservation: Three out of four Americans approve of hunting, partly because hunters are America’s greatest positive force for conservation.